wildonion/uniXerr/infra/ayoub/README.md

 * To update a user access level to dev first signup the user using `/auth/signup` API inside the `PaaS` then run the binary like so: `./app wildonion 0`

 * To Run and Setup Ayoub: ```sudo chmod +x app.sh && ./app.sh```

-* Every microservice has its own data/model and databases.